TriplyDB/Documentation/docs/triply-api/index.md

 #### IDs
 IDs represent the IRI of each object.
 This ID is unique.
 #### Naming
-But how do we name the GraphQL types in correspondence to shapes?
+In order to name the GraphQL types in correspondence to shapes, we follow the below conventions:
 - For object types, we use the `sh:targetClass` of the node shape.
-- For fields, we use the `sh:path` of the property shape.
+- For object type fields, we use the `sh:path` of the property shape.

 More specifically, the name comes from the part of the IRI after the last `#` or otherwise the last `/`, converted from kebab-case to camelCase.

-Notice that if the selected name is illegal or causes a name collision, we'll return an error informing the writer about the problem and skip this type/field.
+Notice that if the selected name is illegal or causes a name collision, we'll return an error informing the user about the problem and ignore this type or field.

  ##### Renaming
- Shape designers are use their custom names by using a special property (https://triplydb.com/Triply/sparql/graphqlName).
+ Shape designers are able use their custom names by using a special property: `<https://triplydb.com/Triply/sparql/graphqlName>`.
- More specifically, the designer has to add a triple with the above predicate, a string literal with the custom name as object and :
+ More specifically, the designer has to add a triple with :
  - for object types, the class IRI
- - for fields, the IRI of the property shape as a subject.
+ - for fields, the IRI of the property shape

+as a subject, the above-mentioned predicate and a string literal with the custom name as object.

  If we wanted to rename using the first example of the section, we would do:
 ```turtle